 "Now that’s the spirit!"
-Sarge replied with a clenched fist and broad grin, while Grif and Simmons made matching faces of disgust.
+Sarge replied with a clenched fist and broad grin while Grif and Simmons made matching faces of disgust.
 "Grif!
 Since you’re still the failure of the group, get this mess cleaned up!
 We’re gonna go interrogate us an alien!"

 Grif opened his muzzle to offer some witty rejoinder, but was stunned into silence when a metal object dropped squarely onto his forehead.
 His retort became a yelp of shock and slight pain and all three of his cohorts turned to him in confusion as the cylinder bounced off of his face.

-Lone almost missed his cue, having been so distracted by the weirdly perfect placement of the grenade by the tall horse.
+Lone almost missed his cue, having been so distracted by the weirdly perfect placement of the grenade by the horse.
 It took a firm shove from Mahihko to send him stumbling out from behind the boulder the moment the non-lethal device began to spew its payload, and he nearly tripped before turning it into a sloppy sprint toward a cluster of straggly trees at the edge of the basin.
 He unholstered his handgun with a grimace, not liking how far he was from the pitiful cover but knowing he had to cause the distraction sooner rather than later.
 He glanced back toward the boulder in time to see Mahihko scrambling over the top and flinging himself forward in an exaggerated leap.
 Lone cursed under his breath but immediately yanked the pistol’s trigger three times, sending the rounds screaming several feet above the growing plume of thick smoke and hoping the startling reports would cover his partner’s acrobatics.

 Mahihko landed smoothly but still tucked his slender frame into a quick somersault before sprinting toward the strange creatures as he heard their confused voices clamoring over one another.
 Lone’s distraction worked better than he intended – the definitive sound of a shotgun burst out of the blinding haze, scattering motes of smoke wildly for a moment before they quickly collapsed back onto themselves.
-The shot went considerably wide, but the larger wolf still winced and dove for the cover of the vegetation ahead of him.
+The shot went considerably wide, but Lone still winced and dove for the cover of the vegetation ahead of him.

-"It’s gotta be those dirty Blues!" the older male’s voice proclaimed from within the cloud of smoke.
+"It’s gotta be those dirty Blues!" the older voice proclaimed from within the cloud of smoke.
 "They never fight fair!
 Take this, you grubby bastards!"

-Mahihko’s ears caught the unmistakable sound of a pump-action cycling and he swiftly leapt to the side a moment before another roar sent a load of buckshot flying out of the smoke and into empty air.
+Mahihko’s ears caught the unmistakable sound of a pump-action cycling and he swiftly leaped to the side a moment before another roar sent a load of buckshot flying out of the smoke and into empty air.
 This guy’s somethin’ else!

 "Holy shit, Sarge, you’re gonna shoot one of us!" one of them shouted between coughing fits.